 Buying a salvage car at an auction can be a dream come true for hobbyist mechanics.
-At the same time, navigating the laws regulating salvage vehicles can all too easily result in this dream turning into a nightmare.
+At the same time, navigating the laws regulating salvage vehicles can easily result in this dream turning into a nightmare.

 However, if you know the process for rebuilding and insuring your salvage car before you even visit the auction house, you’re already one step ahead of the game.
 Here’s what you need to know to have a successful salvage car reconstruction.

 Salvage laws are not federally regulated in the US.
 That means that each state can have different laws in place regarding the disposition of salvage vehicles, how they can be restored, and the process you need to follow in order to get them legally recognized as reconstructed.